Audubon New Mexico River Social

-Audubon New Mexico has been the driving force behind countless conservation throughout the state.
-Although their efforts are wide spread, the Water for Birds and People projects in particular have been instrumental to conservation efforts in the Rio Grande and Rio Chama watersheds.
-The river corridors of the Rio Grande and Rio Chama, whose respective banks, forests, canyons and watersheds are home to some of our states most intact and pristine wildernesses and wildlife systems are the focus of this particular fundraising and community science event that will be hosted by Far Flung Adventures and Audubon New Mexico.
+Audubon New Mexico has been the driving force behind countless conservation programs throughout the state.
+Although their efforts are wide spread, the Water for Birds and People projects in particular have been instrumental to conservation in the Rio Grande and Rio Chama watersheds.
+The river corridors of the Rio Grande and Rio Chama, whose respective banks, forests, canyons, and watersheds are home to some of our state’s most intact and pristine wildernesses and wildlife systems, are the focus of this particular fundraising and community science event co-hosted by Far Flung Adventures and Audubon New Mexico.

 So, what can you do?

-Well you can start by joining us this summer, June 2-3, for a fully outfitted two-day camping excursion complete with wonderful interp and guiding provided by both Audubon and Far Flung staff!
+Well you can start by joining us this summer for a fully outfitted two-day camping excursion complete with wonderful interpretation and guiding provided by both Audubon and Far Flung staff!

 $100 of every ticket will go to support Audubon New Mexico’s continued efforts to protect and preserve!